 Fun Fact: TV and the movies have fostered a great many misconceptions about submachine guns.
 The primary advantage of these weapons is their ability to place multiple rounds on target quickly, thus enhancing their effect.
 They are also useful for engaging targets that may expose themselves for only seconds, or that move very quickly.
 Accuracy is just as important with a submachine gun as with any other type of firearm.
-Aiming and firing from the shoulder is absolutely necessary, and is actually faster than shooting “from the hip.”
+Aiming and firing from the shoulder is absolutely necessary, and is actually faster and far more accurate than shooting “from the hip.”

 Competent operators do not fire entire magazines, but fire short, well-aimed bursts of 2-3 rounds.
 With weapons like the Thompson, this is accomplished almost exclusively through trigger control: pressing and holding the trigger exactly the proper amount of time to fire a single round, two rounds, three rounds, etc. With the Thompson’s relaxed rate of fire, this is easy to do.
 These trigger control techniques can also be employed with weapons like the MP5, but burst features are also available on many models.
 Still, more experienced shooters will often ignore burst settings and use trigger control instead.